chriott/DeAMR/README.md

 ```
 > "Ich kann aber nicht anders", entgegnete der kleine Prinz ganz verwirrt.

-Here, the adverb *verwirrt* evokes the verb frame `verwirren-01` and thus should be used in the annotation.
+Here, the adverb *verwirrt* evokes the verb frame `verwirren-01` and therefore should be used when annotating.

-Annotating adjectives/adverbs in DeAMR, always try to find a fitting verb frame, if there is one.

 ## Compounds